Functions

 Recursion

-Loon supports recursion, and pattern matching makes recursive functions particularly clean.
-You define your base case and recursive case as match arms, and the structure of the code mirrors the structure of the problem.
+Recursion and pattern matching belong together, and pairing them keeps recursive functions remarkably clean.
+You write the base case and the recursive case as match arms, and the shape of the code mirrors the shape of the problem.

 [fn factorial [n]